DXC Investors Have Opportunity To Lead DXC Technology Company Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DXC technology Company ("DXC" or the "Company") (NYSE: DXC ).
+BENSALEM, Pa., Aug.
+23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DXC technology Company ("DXC" or the "Company") (NYSE: DXC ).

 Class Period: May 26, 2021 – May 16, 2024